MustafaAmer-1/Udemy-Coupon-Extractor-GET-PAID-UDEMY-COURSES-for-FREE/README.md

 ## Instructions

-After downloding the repo or cloning it ,navigate to the folder where youplaced the files on and Type `python GetCoupon.py` then the program will ask you for the link or tha name of the course, I recommend to give it the link as it will get the correct name of the course.
+After downloding the repo or cloning it ,navigate to the folder where you placed the files on and Type `python GetCoupon.py Course` as Course is the course url or its name, I recommend using udemy link as it will get the correct name of the course. you also can run the program with no arguments and it will ask you for the URL.